gchq/stroom-resources/ansible/README.md

 # stroom-ansible

-This repo contains the ansible scripts necessary for setting up a multi-node Stroom v6.0.
+This directory contains the ansible scripts necessary for setting up a multi-node Stroom v6.0.

 ## Assumptions and caveats